-Public Hearing Ad Granite State News Issue of August 16, 2018
+Public Hearing Ad Granite State News Issue of August 16, 2018 u Doling Chief addressed the Doord.
+He stated we are continuing

-Posted Wolfeboro Town Library August 17, 2018 Wolfeboro Town Hall August 17, 2018
+Posted Wolfeboro Town Library August 17, 2018

+Wolfeboro Town Hall August 17, 2018

 Website August 17, 2018

 Dean Rondeau, Police Chief, addressed the Board.
 He stated we are continuing to have problems down at the Whitten Neck Bridge area and last year a citizen was permanently injured when jumpers jumped in front of her boat.
 She hit her head on the bridge, causing permanent injury.